top of page

 How does ProfVal help?

-An H-3 Expert Opinion Letter from ProfVal helps to provide the requested evidence in order to prevent an RFE, or to aid in responding to an RFE letter by working with a disciplined expert to examine and describe the structure and purpose of a given training program, then to indicate: i) that the training program meets H-3 requirements and ii) why such training cannot be obtained in the beneficiary’s home country and why it is necessary for them to be trained in the United States
+An H-3 Expert Opinion Letter from ProfVal helps to provide the requested evidence in order to prevent an RFE, or to aid in responding to an RFE letter by working with a discipline expert to examine and describe the structure and purpose of a given training program, then to indicate: i) that the training program meets H-3 requirements and ii) why such training cannot be obtained in the beneficiary’s home country and why it is necessary for them to be trained in the United States